wd5gnr/1802UNO/readme.md

 ===
 Enter Monitor mode with the \ key while in front panel mode.
 You do NOT have to switch the keyboard using the | character.
 Note the keyboard and display will be dead while the monitor is active.

-Here's the basic help:

-Commands:

-Note that backspace sort of works, kind of.
+Upper/lower case does not matter.
+Note that backspace sort of works, except on multi-line M commands.
+Even then, it works, just with a twist (see the M command for more).

+You can #define MONITOR 0 in main.h if you want to disable it.

+Commands
+---
+Note: lower case letters represent numbers

+* B - List all breakpoints
+* B n - List breakpoint n (0-F)
+* B n - - (that's a dash after the number) Disable breakpoint n
+* B n @aaaa - Break at address a, breakpoint n
+* B n Pp - Break when P becomes equal to p
+* B n Iii - Break when current instruction is ii
+* C - Continue execution (assuming 1802 is running; same as Q)
+* G aaaa - Goto address
+* G aaaa p - Set P to p and goto address
+* I n - Input from port n
+* M aaaa - Display 256 bytes from address aaaa
+* M aaaa nnn - Display nnn bytes from address aaaa
+* M aaaa=nn nn nn; - Set bytes starting at aaaa (multiple lines allowed with semicolon only on last line; see notes below)
+* N - Execute next instruction
+* O n bb - Output byte bb to port n
+* Q - Quit.
+Will resume execution if 1802 is running.
-R - Display all registers
+* R - Display all registers
-R2 - Display register 2
+* R n - Display register N (note 10 and above are special registers, see below.
+* R n=vvvv - Set register n to value vvvv
+* X - Exit.
+This will not resume execution.
+* . - Dot command.
+Sends next characters to the front panel simulation.
+That is, .$ toggles EF4. .41$ enters the number 41 on the keypad and presses (but does not release) EF4
+* ? - Very basic help message

+Registers
+---
+In addition to working with registers 0-F, you can access other registers using numbers larger than 0F.

+    R0:8042	R1:00FF
+    R2:00FE	R3:0002
+    R4:80F0	R5:800B
+    R6:8064	R7:00FD
+    R8:0000	R9:0000
+    RA:0000	RB:0000
+   RC:0000	RD:0000
+   RE:0000	RF:0000
+   (10) X:7	(11) P:6
+   (12) D:0B	(13) DF:0
+   (14) Q:0	(15) T:0

+Note that R12 is the accumulator "D" not register D. YOu can see the list by using the R command.

+Examples
+---
     R2=AA - Set register 2 to AA

-Note: X=10, P=11, D=12, DF=13, Q=14, and T=15 -- display all registers to see that list

     M 400 - Display 100 hex bytes at 400
     M 400 10 - Display 10 hex bytes at 400
     M 400=20 30 40; - Set data starting at 400 (end with semicolon)

     G 400 - Goto 400
     G 400 3 - Goto 400 with P=3

-B - List all enabled breakpoints
-B0 - - Disable Breakpoint 0 (that is a dash as in B0 -)
-BF @200 - Set breakpoint F to address 200
-BF P3 - Set breakpoint when P=3
     BF I7A - Set breakpoint when instruction 7A executes

-Note would be possible to do data write (or even read) breakpoints Would also be possible to do rnages of addresses, if desired

-N - Execute next instruction

     I 2 - Show input from N=2
-O 2 10 - Write 10 to output N=2
+    O 1 41 - Write 41 to output N=2 (this will echo on terminal)

-Note: The keypad and display are dead while the monitor is in control

-X - Exit to front panel mode (not running)

-C - Exit and continue running (if already running)
-Q - Same as C

-Commands:

-R - Display all registers
-R2 - Display register 2
-R2=AA - Set register 2 to AA

-Note: X=10, P=11, D=12, DF=13, Q=14, and T=15 -- display all registers to see that list

-M 400 - Display 100 hex bytes at 400
-M 400 10 - Display 10 hex bytes at 400
-M 400=20 30 40; - Set data starting at 400 (end with semicolon)

-Note that you can use the first line with full backspace:
+Notes about the M command
+---
+You can enter new bytes on one line:
-M 400=20 30 40;
+    M 400=7A 7b 30 00;

-But if you start a new line (you get a colon prompt), you will not be able to backspace past the current byte:
+However, if you start a new line (you get a colon prompt), you will not be able to backspace past the current byte:

     M 400=
     : 20 30 40
     : 50 60 70;

 Backing up while entering 30 can only delete the 30 and not the 20.
 Also, instead of backing up you can just keep going as in:

     :M 400=
     : 200 300 400;

 All 3 bytes will then be zero.

-G 400 - Goto 400
-G 400 3 - Goto 400 with P=3

-B - List all enabled breakpoints
-B0 - - Disable Breakpoint 0 (that is a dash as in B0 -)
-BF @200 - Set breakpoint F to address 200
-BF P3 - Set breakpoint when P=3
-BF I7A - Set breakpoint when instruction 7A executes

-Note would be possible to do data write (or even read) breakpoints Would also be possible to do ranges of addresses, if desired

-N - Execute next instruction

-I 2 - Show input from N=2
-O 2 10 - Write 10 to output N=2

-X - Exit to front panel mode (not running)

-C - Exit and continue running (if already running)
-Q - Same as C

-.+ - Send next character(s) to the front panel interpreter (no spaces)
+About the dot command
+---

-The last command is pretty handy.
+The dot command is pretty handy.
 For example:

 .44!